ScrapingBee/scrapingbee-node/README.md

 ## Retries

-Client include a retry mecanism for 5XX requests.
+The client includes a retry mechanism for 5XX responses.

 ```javascript
 const scb = require('scrapingbee');